 Samantha: And how has the field of either nursing or health care administration changed?
 Like the curriculum or the demands of the field on the students?

-Dr. Chapdelaine: Well the curriculum has changed tremendously in nursing.
-Now they have more with simulations in the laboratory using mannequins and I guess, I guess it’s different.
-The kids do fine I mean it’s a new concept.
+Dr. Chapdelaine: Well, the curriculum has changed tremendously in nursing.
+Now they have more with simulations in the laboratory using mannequins and I guess…it’s different.
+The kids do fine.
+I mean it’s a new concept.
 I’m an old-timer I like the hands-on and I don’t really think I like the hands-on a dummy.
 I’d rather have the hands-on a person.
 That has changed dramatically, but that has also changed with the times too because we were strictly a hands-on person.
 Didn’t have the technology and the patient-nurse relationship at that point was very very close.
 You know, if you took their vital signs you went in there and talked to them while you’re doing it.
-Now you go in put something in the mouth, and put something on the finger and the blood pressure reads out, you record it with your computer, and they walk out of the room.
+Now you go in, put something in the mouth, and put something on the finger and the blood pressure reads out, you record it with your computer, and then walk out of the room.
 It’s a lot different because it’s technology driven I think more than hands-on.
 I think that’s the trend.
 I’m sorry to see it go.
 But even being a patient you’d have someone come in pushing a computer and give you the pills.
 That’s the way it’s driven for safety.
 I guess it has to be.
 I guess I’m old-fashioned, and I don’t like change.
-I like being able to go in and talk and that’s why I like hospice care too.
+I like being able to go in and talk and that’s why I like hospice care, too.
 I worked in a nursing home on weekends, while I was a full time faculty member here.
 I had to get permission to work and I had to say I want to just keep my skills, my clinical skills up because I was doing all classroom.
 And I just got to love dealing with the elderly.
-Because then you had a different approach then you do now.
+Because then you had a different approach than you do now.
 But it’s different.
 I think it has to be.
 I know health care has changed.
 I think nurse practitioners and physician assistants are going to be the wave of the future, not the doctors.
 I think hospitals are going to be down to almost just an emergency room and an ICU, and then it’s going to be skilled facilities like our nursing homes are.
 I think that’s what it’s going to be.

 Samantha: Yeah, I’ve never really thought about that.
 I have nursing friends but I’m not in nursing.